bmwcarit/joynr/wiki/javascript_testing.md

 ```

 In addition, a mosquitto broker must be running locally supporting web socket connections
 on port 9001.
-An exemplary mosquitto configuration can be found under
+An example mosquitto configuration can be found under
 javascript/libjoynr-js/src/test/resources/mosquitto-test.conf,
 allowing to start the broker via the follwing command: